DeltaZulu-OU/dzmac/README.md

 The parser is resilient by design.
 It reads the supported preset subset and ignores unsupported or unparseable residual data where possible.

+It is not backwards compatible.
+So, DZMAC `.tpf` files cannot be read by TMAC.

 ### Event logs are used for diagnostics

-DZMAC writes diagnostic events to Windows Event Log under:

-`Event Viewer → Applications and Services Logs → DZMAC`
+DZMAC writes diagnostic events to Windows Event Log under, `Event Viewer → Windows Logs → Application`.
+The logs have `Source` set as DZMAC.

-See the Event Log Catalog for event details.
+See the [Event Log Catalog](https://github.com/DeltaZulu-OU/dzmac/wiki/Event-Log-Catalog) for event details.

 ### Portable by design